MEET THE 'TONES!

 Big fan of boybands, bigger fan of being in one.

-As a first year at Oberlin, Elliot Davey is excited to follow the path of high school theater to college a cappella.
+As a second year at Oberlin, Elliot Davey is excited to follow the path of high school theater to college a cappella.
 If they’re not studying in their dorm or at Mudd, they can likely be found hanging out with friends, and by friends, they mean ginkos kittens.
 Elliot is perhaps conceptually overwhelmed by college, but having a place to sing cool harmonies with cool people makes it much better.

 Jordan Muschler is a ginger.
 He’s done many embarrassing things in his life and he constantly ruminates on the fact that more are soon to come.
 He would also like to let you know that “the slotted spoon can catch the potato,” whatever the hell that means.